Faucet Basics: Part 5 Faucet Finishes

 Split finishes are usually custom finishes, and cost more (sometimes a lot more) than a single finish.
 However, standard split finish faucets are starting to appear. for example, is offering several of its faucet collections with standard split finishes.

 Much of the difference in price between a quality production faucet such as is polishing.

-First the native brass is polished to a high sheen to remove all possible blemishes.
-Then the faucet is undercoated, usually with zinc or nickel.
+First, the native brass is polished to a high sheen to remove all possible blemishes.
+Then the faucet is undercoated, usually with nickel.
 The undercoat is given a careful hand polish.
 The finish is then applied in one or more coats.
 The faucet gets a final hand polish.